alexisakers/alternate-icons/README.md

 5. Build your app.

 TADA!
 You've embedded alternate icons into your app!
-If you have trouble setting up your app, check out the Demo project.

 Now, you can read the [official documentation](https://developer.apple.com/reference/uikit/uiapplication/2806818-setalternateiconname) to know how to change icons at runtime.